Board of Directors

 Board members also have the opportunity to attend external programs to assist in their development as a Cenovus Board member.
 All such external programs are approved by the Board Chair.

-Cenovus's Board of Directors has five standing committees to examine and make recommendations on a variety of specific issues.
+Cenovus's Board of Directors has four standing committees to examine and make recommendations on a variety of specific issues.

 The Board of Directors has approved the mandate for each committee, outlining the responsibilities of the committee and what it has authority to decide.
 Mandates are regularly reviewed and updated by the Board.